 Finding a used car to buy

 Finding the right used car usually involves sifting through a bunch of online listings.
 To make the best use of your time, focus on listings that have the information you’re looking for.
 You want to know things like – what’s happened in the vehicle’s history?
 Has it been in an accident?
 How does that affect its value?
 What kind of condition is the vehicle in?
 How many owners has it had?
 Has it been serviced regularly?
-Most online Canadian used car listings come with a CARFAX Canada Vehicle History Report that can fill in the blanks on this information and more.
-By zeroing in on listings that include a history report, you can minimize the number of vehicles you must see in person.
-Viewing fewer vehicles in person means fewer meetings that you need to arrange safety plans for.
+Many online Canadian used car listings come with a CARFAX Canada Vehicle History Report that can fill in the blanks on this information and more.

 Meeting with the seller